ttcpavle/ttcpavle/README.md

 # 💫 About Me:
-I am a student in the field of IT and management.
-My passion is programming and cyber security.
-Areas of great interest to me are graphics programming and cryptographic algorithms.
-My goal is for the programs I write to be crystal clear and logically structured so that they can be helpful to anyone who comes across them.
-I try to make everything that was not clear to me at the beginning as clear as possible with additional clarifications and various materials (links to YouTube videos, official documentation, etc.)
+I am a student in the field of IT and management and i love graphics programing and cybersecurity.
+My goal is to create programs that are crystal clear and logically structured so that they can be helpful to anyone who comes across them.

+I try to make everything that was not clear to me at first as straightforward as possible by including additional clarifications and various materials (links to YouTube videos, official documentation, etc.).
+I aim to fully grasp what the code does and omit any irrelevant details, allowing the core functionality to stand out.

 # 💻 Tech Stack: